 A PEPR should identify all relevant environmental, social and economic impact events that may result from the proposed exploration activities and how each of the identified impacts will be managed or avoided.

-DMITRE has developed a Minerals General Determination Generic program for environment protection and rehabilitation - low impact mineral exploration in South Australia (.pdf) which must be adhered to unless an alternative low impact exploration PEPR has been developed and approved by the Minister.
+The Department of State Development has developed a Minerals General Determination Generic program for environment protection and rehabilitation - low impact mineral exploration in South Australia (.pdf) which must be adhered to unless an alternative low impact exploration PEPR has been developed and approved by the Minister.

-Minerals regulatory guideline MG8 Guidelines: program for environment protection and rehabilitation (PEPR) for low impact mineral exploration in South Australia (.pdf) explains what a 'PEPR' is, how the generic PEPR was developed and relevant legislative requirements that need to be considered when conducting low impact activities.
+Minerals regulatory guideline MG8 Guidelines: program for environment protection and rehabilitation (PEPR) for low impact mineral exploration in South Australia (pdf) explains what a 'PEPR' is, how the generic PEPR was developed and relevant legislative requirements that need to be considered when conducting low impact activities.

 For all other activities (not within the scope of the generic PEPR) a PEPR in accordance with Part 10A of the Act is required.
 Under Regulation 114 (Transitionary Provisions) an exploration work approval (EWA) for drilling/use of declared equipment, or a declaration of environmental factors (DEF) for exploration in sensitive areas (in accordance with EL conditions) will be deemed to be a PEPR until 1 July 2014 unless otherwise required by the Minister.
 Applications for approval of an EWA/DEF/PEPR should be submitted in line with existing guidelines and procedures.